filipbosnjak/HashTable-TypeScript/README.md

 # HashTable-TypeScript
-Implementing hash table data structure usin TypeScritp
+Implementing hash table data structure using TypeScript.
+Using quokka.js and node in VS Code.